jpodgorny/stokes_disc/README.md

    `ignore *:**-1.`

-4. **Set xsstokes_disc par8 to -1**
+4. **Set stokes_disc par8 to -1**

-   To be able to use the traditional way of using the polarisation data with the model in XSPEC, one needs to set the xsstokes_disc parameter par8 to -1:
+   To be able to use the traditional way of using the polarisation data with the model in XSPEC, one needs to set the stokes_disc parameter par8 to -1:

    `newpar 8 -1 -1 -1 -1 10 10`